ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/RADIX2HD/README.md

  - SERIAL4 -> UART4 (spare)
  - SERIAL5 -> UART5 (spare)
  - SERIAL6 -> UART6 (spare, PWM 9 and 10 by default, use BRD_ALT_CONFIG = 1 for UART)
+ - SERIAL7 -> UART7 (spare, RX is on HD connector for RC input, TX is not connected to external pad)

 ## RC Input